 She wanted to buy the car as soon as possible, she said, because she thought it would sell before she returned home in July.
 So she consulted with attorneys in her unit and had a power of attorney drawn up to allow her father to buy the car for her.
-In the meantime, she applied for a loan through the CarMax dealer and was approved by Wells Fargo Bank.
+In the meantime, she applied for a loan through the CarMax dealer and was approved through Wells Fargo Bank.

 Wells Fargo officials are trying to sort out what happened.
-"We do not have a policy that prohibits a power of attorney, military or otherwise," says Caren Roberson, spokeswoman for Wells Fargo Dealer Services.
+"We do not have a policy that prohibits a power of attorney, military or otherwise," said Caren Roberson, spokeswoman for Wells Fargo Dealer Services.
 Company officials are communicating that to the CarMax dealer, she added.

 Odom advises service members to contact the bank or other business beforehand to ask about any caveats or special language required in a power of attorney.